security-notes/infobyte-faraday-wiki/FAQ.md

 You will need to remove the package `python-faraday` and then you need to install the pro/corp .deb with `apt install ./faraday-server_amd64.deb`

-Follow the [commercial update instructions](https://github.com/infobyte/faraday/wiki/Updates#commercial-version-update) to upgrade.

 [ [index] ](#index)

 <a name="native-install"></a>
-### Can I install the Server and/or Client in my own box instead of using a Virtual Machine?
+### Can I install the Server and/or Client in my own box instead of using a Virtual Machine you provided?

 The **only** intended purpose for the **Faraday VM** is as a commercial demo.

-For production environments we recommend doing a fresh install in a Ubuntu Server and do not recommend using that Virtual Machine.
+For production environments we recommend doing a fresh install in a Ubuntu Server, please do not use your provided Demo License VM.

 If the use of a Virtualized environment is a must-have, then we recommend doing a proper install in a fresh Virtual Machine following the regular installation steps.